 - Can commit to six months of treatment

 The best way to find out whether you are a good candidate for a gastric balloon is to meet with a gastric surgeon for an initial consultation.
-There are several factors he or she will take into account before recommending the procedure for you.
-Below is a detailed look at each of these factors to help you decide if a weight loss program via gastric balloon is right for you.
+Our team at NuBody Concepts Nashville invites you to come in for a consultation to see if a gastric balloon is right for you.
 See the information we have put together in this article, and then give us a call!

 During the consultation, your surgeon will take a look at the following attributes to determine whether you could benefit from the placement of a gastric balloon: